 One feature you’ll see time and time again is a cardioid condenser.
 This is a really good thing to look out for as it ensures that the microphone concentrates on the sound placed directly in front of it, whilst reducing and muting-out any background noises.

 A low mass diaphragm is another feature you’ll find in a lot of microphones designed for podcasting and this helps to deliver an ‘extended frequency response’ which, put simply, picks up a greater range of octaves and further improves vocal sound quality.
-A low mass diaphragm is an important aspect of the best vocal recording mic.

 Some microphones have a feature called a precision electronic circuit, and this is designed to eliminate crossover and harmonic distortion. (that high-pitched screech that can come from two microphones being in too close proximity to each other).